EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ![[ConfidentialityEditExample.png]]

 1) take a sample of records from the microdata file (say a $10\%$ sample, $2$ tuples for company Alfa).
 Assume that records number $4$ and $17$ were selected as part of our $10\%$ sample;
-2) since we need tables by company and education level, we find a match in some other company on the other variables (race and salary, company totals for these variables remain unchanged):
+2) since we need tables by _Company_ and _Education_ level, we find a match in some other company on the other variables (_Race_ and _Salary_, company totals for these variables remain unchanged):
-	- a match for record $4$ (Pete) is found in company Beta, the match is with Alonso, who has very high education;
+	- a match for record $4$ (Pete) is found in company Beta.
+The match is with Alonso, who has very high education;
 	- Record $17$ (Mike) is matched with George in company Delta, who has medium education.
 3) we also assume that part of the randomly selected $10\%$ sample from other companies match records in company Alfa:
 	- one record from company Delta (June with high education) matches with Virginia (record $12$);